EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/README.md

 iOS: Copy `VideoCapturePlus.h` and `VideoCapturePlus.m` to `platforms/ios/<ProjectName>/Plugins`

-Android: Copy `VideoCapturePlus.java` to `platforms/android/src/nl/xservices/plugins` (create the folders)
+Android: Copy `VideoCapturePlus.java` and `FileHelper.java` to `platforms/android/src/nl/xservices/plugins/videocaptureplus` (create the folders)

 ### PhoneGap Build

-VideoCapturePlus works with PhoneGap build too!
-Version 3.0 of this plugin is compatible with PhoneGap 3.0.0 and up.
-Use an older version of this plugin if you target PhoneGap < 3.0.0.

-Just add the following xml to your `config.xml` to always use the latest version of this plugin:
+VideoCapturePlus is pending approval at [PhoneGap Build](http://build.phonegap.com).
+Once it's approved, just add the following xml to your `config.xml` to always use the latest version of this plugin:
 ```xml
 <gap:plugin name="nl.x-services.plugins.videocaptureplus" />
 ```